Q. Are the diamonds in Quilted Diamonds 2 (QD2) the same as the diamonds in Quilted Diamonds (QD1)?

 However, f you want 3 books, two envelopes are required.
-(5.75 Priority in USA, 24.75 Global Priority) I cannot fit QD1, QD2, Millefiori Quilts or Millefiori Quilts 2 in one flat rate envelope.
+I cannot fit QD1, QD2, Millefiori Quilts, or Millefiori Quilts 2 in one flat-rate envelope.

 A NOTE ABOUT POSTAGE – CANADA

-There is never a “handling fee” and I refund the difference if there is an option which costs less than the postage added by the website.
+There is never a “handling fee” and I refund the difference if there is an option that costs less than the postage added by the website.

 UPDATING THE WEBSITE